-Analysis of hair and nail samples often also provides information concerning anything that the victim may have ingested or been exposed to.
+Analysis of hair and nail samples often also provides information concerning anything that the victim may have ingested or to which they had been exposed.

-A dermatologists may note skin findings suspicious of abuse during a consultation.
+A dermatologist may note skin findings suspicious of abuse during a consultation.
 These must be carefully documented, measured, and photographed.
 The distribution and shape (morphology) of the markings are particularly important.
-It is important to distinguish dermatological disorders from true physical abuse.
+It is essential to distinguish dermatological disorders from true physical abuse.

 Sexual abuse can present with characteristic markings found on the victim or perpetrator, such as bruising, bite marks, fingerprint marks, abrasions from ligatures, and petechiae (tiny bruises) from asphyxia (suffocation).

-A normal examination does not rule out the possibility of abuse.
+Normal examination findings do not rule out the possibility of abuse.
 Victims may present with nonspecific symptoms or sexually transmitted infections.
 Not all genital injuries are abuse-related.
 Skin conditions that may mimic sexual abuse include lichen sclerosus, allergic contact dermatitis, fixed drug eruptions, and infection.
 Excessive bruising may be due to a bleeding disorder such as haemophilia.

 See the DermNet NZ bookstore